-A spreadsheet was generated to produce planning level cost estimates for Flood Insurance Studies (FIS) utilizing relevant line items from the FEMA guidance document Estimating the Value of Partner Contributions to Flood Mapping Projects (FEMA Cooperating Technical Partners, 2017).
-Costs pertaining to management, discovery data capture, alluvial data capture, hydrologic data capture, hydraulic data capture, coastal data capture, floodplain mapping data capture, and final deliverables were included as part of the overall cost.
+A spreadsheet was generated to produce planning level cost estimates for Flood Insurance Studies (FIS) utilizing relevant line items from the FEMA guidance document, Estimating the Value of Partner Contributions to Flood Mapping Projects (FEMA Cooperating Technical Partners, 2017).
+Costs pertaining to management; discovery, alluvial, hydrologic, hydraulic, coastal, and floodplain mapping data capture; and final deliverables were included as part of the overall cost.
 The number of FIRM panels that were contained within each project boundary was also accounted for in the cost estimates.

 The FME study area was defined as the portion of the county boundary that is within the Trinity Region.
 A range of unit costs was developed to generate estimates based on the square mileage of the study areas and the total length of stream miles for which hydraulic modeling would be performed.
 The Trinity RFPG estimated that the stream miles to be included would be 25 percent of the total stream miles classified as FEMA Zone A, Zone X, or unmapped within a given study area.
-This estimate was based on the adopted short-term goal of reducing areas identified as having gaps in flood mapping by 25 percent (see Chapter 3).
+This estimate was based on the adopted short-term goal of reducing gaps in flood mapping by 25 percent (see Chapter 3).